Types of Tremolo in Tube Amplifiers

 You really don't need to use a tube for this type of trem.
 Solid state circuitry can work just as well.

-An important thing to keep in mind with this type is that the signal does pass through the tremolo circuit and thus affects the fidelity of the amp when not in use.
+An important thing to keep in mind with this type is that the signal can pass through the tremolo circuit and thus affects the fidelity of the amp when not in use.
 A common thing players do with Blackface Fender Amps that do not use their trem is remove the tube that runs the tremolo circuit.
 There is a small increase in fidelity with the tube out.
 However this problem can easily be fixed by adding a switch onto Intensity control like Weber Speaker does in their Blackface kits so there is no effect on the dry sound with the effect switched off.

 The advantages with this type of trem are: